 All forms of RANCH issued access identification including IDENTIFICATION CARDS, VEHICLE DECALS, VESSEL DECALS and PLACARDS are the property of the ASSOCIATION and are non-transferable.
-RANCH employees are authorized to confiscate any expired or unauthorized access identification.
+Designated RANCH employees are authorized and/or required to deactivate any expired or unauthorized access identification.
 Any person, who uses a document which has been forged, fabricated or altered from its original state of issuance, and used to obtain access, may be subject to monetary penalties or prosecution.